-and is intended to provide [name of parent(s)/legal guardian(s)]:

-(herein "Representative(s)") with important information regarding the practices, policies and procedures Martha Perez-Quintanilla, AMFT (herein "Therapist"), and to clarify the terms of the professional therapeutic relationship between Therapist and Patient.
+This Agreement is intended to provide [name of patient] (herein "Patient") with important information regarding the practices, policies and procedures of Mitchell Gale, Associate Marriage Family Therapist (herein "Therapist"), and to clarify the terms of the professional therapeutic relationship between Therapist and Patient.
+The name of this practice is Campbell Teen & Family Therapy and the individual therapist that operates this practice is Ingrid Higgins, MFT (LMFT #43950).
 Any questions or concerns regarding the contents of this Agreement should be discussed with Therapist prior to signing it.